It's All in the Game (song)

 "It's All in the Game" is a pop song whose most successful version was recorded by Tommy Edwards in 1958.
 Carl Sigman composed the lyrics in 1951 to a wordless 1911 composition titled "Melody in A Major", written by Charles G. Dawes, who was later Vice President of the United States under Calvin Coolidge.
 It is the only No. 1 single in the U.S. to have been co-written by a U.S. Vice President or a Nobel Peace Prize laureate (Dawes was both).

-The song has become a pop standard, with cover versions by dozens of artists, some of which have been minor hit singles.
+The song has become a pop standard, with cover versions by dozens of artists, including Cliff Richard whose version reached No. 2 in the U.K. in 1963.